Engin-Boot/pong-stage-kelkardish/Stage0/gameEngine.md

 ## Acceptance Criteria

+### Scenario: Beginning new game

+  Given the player has a device that can play the pong game and the player clicks "start game:

+  When the player hits any preassigned key to "begin"

+  Then the ball starts moving in a random direction starting from the center of the game screen.

-### Scenario: Ball collides with paddle
+### Scenario: Ball collides with a paddle

   Given the game session is running.

-  When the ball hits the paddle.
+  When the ball hits a paddle.

   Then ball reflects from the point of contact on the paddle and its speed increases by 10 percent.